All posts by danforth mennonite church

 This is a Potluck Affair 🙂

-Treasurer’s Report: We are off to a good start with $11,277 being received in offerings in January 2025.
-In order to meet our 2025 budget, our monthly target for Sunday offerings is $9,206.
+Treasurer’s ReportTo the end of March $25,021 has been received in offerings.
+We received $7,227 in March.
+In order to meet our 2025 budget our monthly target for Sunday offerings is $9,206.

 Donations to Danforth Mennonite Church are always welcome through Sunday morning offerings, mailed cheques or email transfers at dmmc2174@gmail.com.
 Please contact Roger H. if you would like to join the monthly giving program which happens through bank transfers on the 15th of each month.
 Thank you to all for your generous support for the work of our church.